 Skip to main content

-The Roo Code interface supports keyboard shortcuts to streamline your workflow and reduce dependence on mouse interactions.
+The Roo Code interface supports keyboard navigation and shortcuts to streamline your workflow and reduce dependence on mouse interactions.

 Available Keyboard Commands